 If the person has a Christian background, they may assume they’re saved because they grew up in a Christian family and know a lot about Jesus and the Bible, so it’s important to help them understand the full implications of believing in Jesus (John 1:12).
 Contextually, the word “believe” carries three meanings in the Gospel of John: 1) agree with your mind, 2) trust with your heart, and 3) commit with your life.
 Simply ask them if they have done all three.Plastic Jesus is a great video for having this discussion.

 They are going to sin.
-He or she may be surprised why it was possible to go off the rails so soon and start to wonder: Did I just lose my salvation?
+They may be surprised that it was possible to go off the rails so soon and start to wonder: Did I just lose my salvation?
 Do I have to start all over again?
 Was I really saved to begin with?
-They need to understand that as they progress and stumble along the way, God is still on their side and has graciously provided a way to deal with recurring sin (1 John 1:9).
+They need to understand that as they progress and stumble along the way, God is still on their side and has graciously provided a way to deal with sin throughout their life (1 John 1:9).

 As with all followers of Jesus, they need to base their standing with God on Scripture, not on feelings, which can change from day to day.
 So it’s important to review the principles of assurance of salvation — to affirm that despite our unfaithfulness, God remains faithful (2 Timothy 2:13).
 Here are some verses to discuss: Hebrews 7:25; John 8:36; 1 John 5:13.
 A useful resource to go through together is “How to Know I’m Really Saved?”